hashicorp/nomad-driver-podman/README.md

 - `slirp4netns`: use `slirp4netns` to create a user network stack.
 This is the default for rootless containers.
 Podman currently does not support it for root containers [issue](https://github.com/containers/libpod/issues/6097).
+- `task:name-of-other-task`: join the network of another task in the same allocation.

 ```
 config {